Thermal and geometric normal modes of spectral fluctuations in heavy-ion collisions

 {\it \bf Conclusions.} In this letter we have established that event-by-event fluctuations of transverse momentum spectra in heavy-ion collisions decompose into two physically distinct normal modes: thermal and geometric, in direct analogy to the vibrational normal modes of a linear triatomic molecule.
 The thermal mode captures coherent spectral deformation driven by entropy density fluctuations at fixed eccentricity, while the geometric mode represents the incoherent residual deformation arising from eccentricity and size fluctuations at fixed temperature.
 Both of these effects are supported by direct empirical evidence from event-by-event correlations between final and initial state.
 Such decomposition can be achieved by performing principal component analysis on the augmented joint covariance matrix of the $p_T$-spectra, mean transverse momentum and elliptic flow squared, which establishes direct connection to the experimentally accessible observables $v_0(p_T)$ and $v_{02}(p_T)$.
 The thermal and geometric modes are then obtained via an orthogonal rotation of the original principal modes, a method that is mathematically grounded in the rigorous connection between PC eigenmodes and initial state thermal and geometric response functions.

 The observable $v_0(p_T)$ maps almost entirely the thermal mode and $v_{02}(p_T)$ receives substantial contribution from geometric mode in non-central collisions, directly explaining its characteristic low-$p_T$ sign change.
-While quantitative extraction of these modes requires model input for the mixing coefficients, their observable signatures are experimentally accessible through $v_0(p_T)$ and $v_{02}(p_T)$, further highlighting the importance of measuring these observables.
+This study further highlights the importance of measuring $v_{02}(p_T)$ in experiment in immediate future.
+While the physical modes can be indirectly realized by measuring $v_0(p_T)$ and $v_{02}(p_T)$ up to some model inputs, a direct experimental extraction of these modes is also possible following a data-driven PCA method.
 Beyond the specific results presented here, the maximal coherence rotation criterion is conceptually general and can be extended to other collective probes, reframing the spectral fluctuation problem: rather than asking what $v_0(p_T)$ and $v_{02}(p_T)$ measure independently, the natural question becomes how the thermal and geometric normal modes project onto experimental observables, opening a direct and systematic window into thermo-geomteric structure of QGP.

 {\it \bf Acknowledgements.} The author thanks Jean-Yves Ollitrault for stimulating physics discussion and constructive feedback that significantly improved the manuscript, and Tribhuban Parida for engaging discussions and feedback on the draft.
-He also thanks Wojciech Broniowski for feedback and discussions on the manuscript, and Piotr Bo\.zek for discussions on fluctuations of $p_T$-spectra.
+He also thanks Wojciech Broniowski for feedback and discussions on the manuscript, and especially thanks Piotr Bo\.zek for discussions on fluctuations of $p_T$-spectra and experimental method for extraction of the PC modes.
 The author acknowledges support from the Polish National Science Center grant 2023/51/B/ST2/01625, and thanks IPhT Saclay for hospitality during a research visit where a significant part of this work was carried out.